Sama-Bajau: Modern Sama-Bajau

 Sama-Bajau fishermen are often associated with illegal and destructive practices, like blast fishing, cyanide fishing, coral mining, and cutting down mangrove trees.
-It is believed that the Sama-Bajau resort to these activities mainly due to sedentarisation brought about by the restrictions imposed on their nomadic culture by modern nation-states.
+It is believed that the Sama-Bajau resort to these activities mainly due to sedentarisation brought about by the restrictions imposed on their nomadic culture by modern nation states.
 With their now limited territories, they have little alternative means of competing with better-equipped land-based and commercial fishermen and earn enough to feed their families.
 The Indonesian government and certain non-governmental organisations have launched several programs for providing alternative sustainable livelihood projects for Sama-Bajau to discourage these practices (such as the use of fish aggregating devices instead of explosives).
 Medical health centres (puskesmas) and schools have also been built even for stilt-house Sama-Bajau communities.
 Similar programs have also been implemented in the Philippines.

 With the loss of their traditional fishing grounds, some refugee groups of Sama-Bajau in the Philippines are forced to resort to begging (agpangamu in Sinama), particularly diving for coins thrown by inter-island ferry passengers (angedjo).
 Other traditional sources of income include selling grated cassava (magliis), mat-weaving (ag-tepoh), and jewellery-making (especially from pearls).
 Recently, there have been more efforts by local governments in the Philippines to rehabilitate Sama-Bajau refugees and teach them livelihood skills.
 In 2016, the Philippine Bureau of Fisheries and Aquatic Resources started a project for distributing fishing boats, gear, and other livelihood materials among Sama-Bajau communities in Luzon.
 This was largely the result of raised awareness and an outpouring of support after a photo of a Sama-Bajau beggar, Rita Gaviola (dubbed the "Badjao Girl"), went viral in the Philippines.
+In response to the economic marginalization of Sama-Bajau communities, local governments in the Philippines have undertaken rehabilitation and livelihood programs intended to improve their opportunities for sustainable employment and greater economic inclusion.

 One Tausug Muslim who was interviewed insulted the Bajau people, who are also Muslim but he declared the Bajau as non-Muslim and compared killing a Bajau to killing a monkey, saying it was not worth the effort for a juramentado to attack Bajau.
-There are Tausug in Sulu who takfir the Bajau and declared them as non-Muslims despite them following Islam and discriminate against them due to their lifestyle.
-In Indonesia many discriminate against them with false stereotypes, accusing them of using love potions on women and were untrustworthy.
+There are Tausug in Sulu who commit takfir towards the Bajau and declared them as non-Muslims despite them following Islam and discriminate against them due to their lifestyle.
+In Indonesia many discriminate against them with false stereotypes, accusing them of using love potions on women and being untrustworthy.